-In this article, we’ll answer the following questions: what is coding, and what is coding used for?
+In this article, we’ll answer the following questions: what is coding, and what can programming be used for?

 What is Coding?

 Computer coding is the use of computer programming languages to give computers and machines instructions on what actions to perform.
-Coding is the way humans communicate with machines, and it allows us to create software like programs, operating systems, and mobile apps.
+It is the way humans communicate with machines, and it allows us to create software like programs, operating systems, and mobile apps.

 What is Coding Used For?